gvSIGAssociation/gvsig-desktop-testing/docs/casos/VC00/CR00/CP000/readme.md

-Creation of a repository in a H2 database.
+Creation of a repository in a H2 database without authenticacion